xplshn/gbc/README.md

   Options
     -o <file>              Place the output into <file>.
+    -I <path>              Add a directory to the include path.
+    -L <arg>               Pass an argument to the linker.
+    -l<lib>                Link with a B library (e.g., -lb for 'b').
     -h, --help             Display this information.
     -std=<std>             Specify language standard (B, Bx).
 Default: Bx -pedantic              Issue all warnings demanded by the current B std.